 All Women in the Episcopal Church are Episcopal Church Women

-The Bishop John Bryson Chane Scholarship for Social Justice
+Bishop John Bryson Chane Scholarship for Social Justice Application Now Available Online - Application Deadline is March 31, 2021

-It is with great pleasure and excitement that the ECW Board announces the 2019 recipients of The Bishop John Bryson Chane Scholarship for Social Justice.
-This scholarship was established in 2011 by the ECW Board to honor and recognize Bishop Chane's commitment to social justice.
+The Bishop John Bryson Chane Scholarship for Social Justice was established by the ECW Board in 2011 in honor of the work of Bishop John Bryson Chane.
 Grants are awarded yearly to graduating seniors in the Diocese of Washington who have an interest in social justice.
-Please join us in congratulating:
+The deadline for applications this year is March 31, 2021.

 As Episcopal Church Women (ECW) we continually strive to embody Christ's vision for the world by loving one another as he loves us.
 We are committed to taking leadership in identifying social injustices and pursuing action for change in response to our Baptismal Covenant.